Topographic surveys find the location of existing features on the land.

 It might be needed to make topographic map of large area.

-If the area is around 1 km2 (and more), it is usually efficient to use photogrammetry
+1 km2 (and more), it is usually efficient to use photogrammetry

 instead of classic surveying methods